multiplemonomials/multicast_expert/README.rst

 Router                                    Depends on configuration.
 ========================================= ============================================

 **NOTE:** Be careful of boxes with unexpected behavior!
 Multicast is one of the more rarely used features of IP and often does not seem to be well tested.
 In my time working with multicast, I've seen a number of devices that do not implement the standard as I've written it here.
 For instance, some switches can individually have IGMP snooping enabled/disabled on each port, producing unexpected behavior.
-But I think the worst was a desktop switch which worked fine initially but started dropping most multicast traffic when IGMP snooping was enabled!
+I think the worst was a desktop switch which worked fine out of the box but started dropping most multicast traffic when IGMP snooping was enabled!

 Since lots of devices come with weird multicast settings out of the box, prepare to have to check and fix the configuration on each switch/device when you start using multicast on your network.